isabella232/web-map-inventory/README.md

 ## Setup

-The application for this project runs as either a Docker container or deployed as a Python package in a virtual machine.
+The application for this project runs as a Docker container.

 Once setup, see the [Data sources](#managing-data-sources) and [Usage](#usage) sections for how to use and run the application.

-### Setup as a container

-When setup as a container, the project can run locally or on the BAS central workstations using Podman.
-You will need access to the private BAS Docker Registry (part of [gitlab.data.bas.ac.uk](https://gitlab.data.bas.ac.uk)).
+**Note:** This project can run locally or on the BAS central workstations using Podman.
+You will need access to the private BAS Docker Registry (part of [gitlab.data.bas.ac.uk](https://gitlab.data.bas.ac.uk)) and for IT to enable Podman in your user account.

-**Note:** Podman support needs to be enabled on a per-account basis.
 Unless noted, `docker` commands listed here can be replaced with `podman`.

 ```shell
 $ docker login docker-registry.data.bas.ac.uk